 “Franke’s survey will help us better document the distribution and abundance of the primate species of Corcovado,” Olson said.

-Franke says one of the highlights of her five weeks was assisting a wildlife veterinarian outfit white-lipped peccaries with GPS collars.
+Franke, who has studied Spanish, says one of the highlights of her five weeks was assisting a wildlife veterinarian outfit white-lipped peccaries with GPS collars.
 “I spoke with her about her career path and it gives me a thrill to think that I could possibly be a part of the wildlife research realm in my future, helping to create and perpetuate positive change for the environment and our fellow inhabitants,” Franke said.